justintime/logrhythm-duo/README.md

  * "API Hostname" (host)

 ## Installation of LogRhythm-Duo
-### Configure duo.conf
-Configure duo.conf by setting the ikey, skey, and host values, as shown to you in your Duo control panel under the Admin app.

-### Windows - Install Python
+### Windows Only - Install Python and download zip file
-If you're running the script on any modern Linux distribution, you should have a copy of Python3 already installed, and there's nothing for you to do.

-If you'd like to run the script on Windows, you can download the latest Python3 at https://www.python.org/downloads/windows/
+Download the latest Python3 at https://www.python.org/downloads/windows/

+Then, download the code from this project at https://github.com/justintime/logrhythm-duo/archive/master.zip  Extract the resulting file to a directory named ```C:\LogRhythm\LogRhythm-Duo```.
+Once extracted, edit the duo.conf file in ```C:\LogRhythm\LogRhythm-Duo\```.

-### Linux - create normal user, setup cron
+### Linux Only - create normal user, setup cron
 Since we don't need elevated permissions to run this, let's create a dedicated user.

 ``` bash